Basic Liquor Knowledge for Servers: 3 Key Takeaways

 - Popular brands: Jack Daniel’s, Jameson, Glenfiddich, Macallan, Bushmills.

-- Key characteristics: Each type varies significantly — bourbon is sweet and full-bodied, Scotch is smoky and complex, Irish is light and smooth, and rye is bold and spicy.
+- Key characteristics: Bourbon is sweet and full-bodied, Scotch is smoky and complex, Irish is light and smooth.

-- Common uses: Neat, on the rocks, or in cocktails like the Old Fashioned, Whiskey Sour and Manhattan.
-Understanding these profiles helps in guiding guests and satisfying their preferences.
+- Common uses: Neat, on the rocks, the Old Fashioned, Whiskey Sour and Manhattan.

 Brandy